Five-Loop Static Contribution to the Gravitational Interaction Potential of Two Point Masses: Basic Formalism

 Note that the kinetic terms are not canonically normalized, hence the unusual form of the scalar propagator.
 The point-mass propagator in position space is $D(x,y) = \Theta(x^0-y^0) \delta(\mathbf{x}-\mathbf{y})$.
 We can always arrange our calculation in such a way that only symmetric combinations $D(x,y) + D(y,x) = \delta(\mathbf{x}-\mathbf{y})$ appear.
 In the static case, the Fourier transform to momentum space and the resulting momentum space propagator are given by

 For the vertex Feynman rules, we choose all momenta as incoming.
 Choosing all momenta as outgoing or as left-to-right will give identical expressions.
 In contrast to \cite{Foffa:2016rgu} we follow the usual normalization for vertices involving multiple identical fields.
-For example, the coupling of a point mass to $n$ scalars does not involve a factor of $1/n!$.
-The Feynman rules for the vertices do not agree with \cite{Foffa:2016rgu} when more than one tensor field is involved\footnote{Yet we agree with their result at 4PN.}
+For example, the coupling of a point mass to $n$ scalars does not involve a factor of $1/n!$. {For more than one tensor field we obtain different Feynman rules than given in \cite{Foffa:2016rgu}.
+However, we agree with the result at 4PN.}

+see also Ref.~\cite{Damour:2017ced}.
 Here $m_i,~i=1,2$ denote the mass of the interacting world line.